embroidery-space/xsp-specs/ursa/oxs.md

       </figcaption>
     </figure>

-  - `fullcross` _by UrsaSoftware_ - A normal cross stitch which, unlike a `fullstitch`, can be placed anywhere on the cloth/fabric.
+  - `fullcross` _by Win/MacStitch_ - A normal cross stitch which, unlike a `fullstitch`, can be placed anywhere on the cloth/fabric.

     <figure>
       <img src="../images/ursa/oxs/fullcrosses.png" alt="Full croses in WinStitch."/>